Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Flexibility & Performance

-Magento 2 transcends appearance to offer better scalability and performance capacity.
+Magento 2 transcends mere appearance to offer greater scalability and performance.

 How!
 You wonder.

-For example, the Magento2 HTTP accelerator and the complementing Varnish Cache boost your site’s caching process.
+For example, the Magento 2 HTTP accelerator and the complementary Varnish Cache enhance your site’s caching.

-In the event of a spike in traffic, Magento 2 is capable of better resource handling and scaling than Magento 1.
+In the event of a traffic spike, Magento 2 can handle resources more effectively and scale better than Magento 1.

 Improved Security

-Whereas the ultimate blow to Magento1’s security slates in June 2020, this isn’t the 1st time the platform will lose out to Magento 2’s superior security elements.
+While the ultimate blow to Magento 1’s security slate came in June 2020, this isn’t the first time the platform has fallen short of Magento 2’s superior security features.

-Magento32 has invariably prioritized data security, and it continues to offer more tools and features to curb system infiltration, recover from data loss, and mitigate possible cyber-attacks.
+Magento32 has consistently prioritized data security and continues to offer more tools and features to prevent system infiltration, recover from data loss, and mitigate potential cyber-attacks.

-And should you reinforce that the complementing 2-factor authentication extension comes in handy?
+And should you emphasize that the complementary 2-factor authentication extension is valid?

-Further, you’ll figure that Magento2 provides an exceptional Admin account URL, thus making it more difficult for malicious bots and potential attackers to guess your main login area’s address correctly.
+Furthermore, Magento 2 provides an exceptional Admin account URL, making it more difficult for malicious bots and potential attackers to guess the correct address of your main login area.

-Moreover, Magento 2 mitigates all the weaknesses that arise from system development, owing to an optimal development ecosystem that leverages tools like Magento DevBox Beta.
+Moreover, Magento 2 mitigates weaknesses arising from system development through an optimal development ecosystem that leverages tools like Magento DevBox Beta.

-By making the development process fast and easy, all these complementary resources work to minimize the weaknesses.
+By making the development process fast and easy, these complementary resources help minimize weaknesses.

 Smooth And Continuous Checkout System

 Through a smooth and seamless checkout system, Magento 2 helps you sell faster.
-The platform, for instance, saves your shoppers the trouble of always filling out the registration forms during checkout.
+The platform, for instance, saves your shoppers the trouble of having to fill out registration forms at checkout.
 Instead,

-Mgaento2 considers web visitors as guests, allowing them to sail through the checkout process without interruptions.
+Mgaento2 treats web visitors as guests, allowing them to navigate the checkout process without interruptions.

 Another bonus of using Magento 2’s checkout tools is the expanded flexibility.
-The platform offers a much broader range of integration for third-party apps, enabling you to set more payment options on the checkout page.
+The platform offers a much broader range of third-party app integrations, enabling you to provide more payment options at checkout.

-While at it, you’ll figure it’s possible to develop your custom payment modules swiftly.
-You’ll need to integrate Magento2 into any merchant checkout solution, and hey, presto!
+While at it, you can develop your custom payment modules quickly.
+You’ll need to integrate Magento 2 into any merchant checkout solution, and hey, presto!

-Now, with all these benefits alongside Magento2’s superior customer experience traits, such as increased performance, we’re looking at an online platform capable of boosting your overall conversion and corresponding cart abandonment rates.
+Now, with all these benefits alongside Magento 2’s superior customer experience traits, such as increased performance, we’re looking at an online platform that can boost your overall conversion and cart abandonment rates.

 Ways To Switch Magento 1 to Magento 2

-As regards the migration process, you’d be forgiven for mistakenly thinking Magento provides a simple app that enables the one-click migration of Magento1 and Magento2.
+Regarding the migration process, you might mistakenly think that Magento provides a simple app that enables one-click migration between Magento 1 and Magento 2.

 Unfortunately, that’s not the case.
 With Magento, you don’t find any specialized tools or one-click tools from third-party sources.